LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-07-preventing-fouc-of-the-sidebar.md

 ---

 I always hated the sudden glitch of the sidebar at the very beginning of the web page loading.
-Yes it only happens at very first page of my blog, yet it really bugs me.
-They even have name for it. **FOUC**.
+Yes, it only happens on the very first page of my blog, yet it really bugs me.
+They even have a name for it. **FOUC**.
 Stands for *flash of unstyled content*.
 Let's ease the symptom for the sidebar at least a little.

 <!--more-->